CalumRaine/Grain/README.md

 Floating point numbers are printed up to five decimal places; trailing zeroes are not printed.

-### Variable Declaration: `var`
+### 2) Variable Declaration: `var`

 Variables are declared with the `var` command.
 Valid variable names contain only alphanumeric characters but the _first_ character cannot be a number.
-The underscore `_` character is also a valid character in variable names.  `Grain` is case sensitive, therefore `apple` and `Apple` are two different variables.
+The underscore `_` character is also valid in variable names.  `Grain` is case sensitive, therefore `apple` and `Apple` are two different variables.

 `Grain` is a loosely typed language; all variables are referred to as `var`.
 Data types are inferred at _usage_ time, not declaration time.
 One variable could therefore be treated both numerically _and_ textually in different usage contexts throughout its lifetime.